Gabbyton/CEMENTO/docs/_sources/index.rst.txt

         Quick Start
         ^^^^^^^^^^^

         You just want to convert files?
-Check out our quick start guide to take you through the CEMENTO cli and convert ontology diagrams like a pro.
+Check out our quick start guide get your started converting ontology diagrams and ``.ttl`` files.

         +++